How to Strip Paint from Wood Furniture

 Once the steel wool is fully caked with gunk, grab a new piece of steel wool and dip it into more mineral spirits.

-Keep scrubbing away with the steel wool and mineral spirits until the paint was all gone.
+Keep scrubbing away with the steel wool and mineral spirits until the paint is all gone.

 Then, move to the next section until everything is completely stripped down.